 - a.
-On 4 January 2013 subsidiaries that hold the offices project of the Company, entered into a new management service agreement which replaces the previous agreement between two parties, with TMJK HOLDINGS LTD, a Cypriot company owned by Mr Michael Krichevsky and FADIDA HOLDINGS LTD., a Cypriot company owned by Mr Ofer Fadida ("Service Providers") according to which they will provide management services to Hydro such as management of rental agreements, marketing of the empty spaces, office maintenance and etc. - b.
+On January 4, 2013 subsidiaries that holds the offices project of the Company, entered into a new management service agreement which replaces the previous agreement between two parties, with TMJK HOLDINGS LTD, a Cypriot company owned by Mr. Michael Krichevsky and FADIDA HOLDINGS LTD., a Cypriot company owned by Mr. Ofer Fadida ("Service Providers") according to which they will provide management services to Hydro such as management of rental agreements, marketing of the empty spaces, office maintenance and etc. - b.
 In return for the management services pursuant to the above agreement, Service Providers will be entitled to receive: a) 10% of the current income net of any expenses including investments and financial expenses ("Projects Commission"); b) 2% of the lease fees actually received by the subsidiaries from its tenants.

-In accordance with description in section a and b above, the balance of the provision for Service Providers as of 31 December 2014, is at the amount of US\$5m (as of 31 December, 2015 is at the amount of US\$4.9m).
-The Company paid until 31 December 2014 on advances for those liabilities at the amount of US\$8.6m (2013: US\$7.4m).
+In accordance with description in section a and b above, the balance of the provision for service provider as of December 31, 2014, is at the amount of 5 million US dollar (as of December 31, 2015 is at the amount of 4.9 million US dollar).
+The Company paid until December 31, 2014 on advances for those liabilities at the amount of 8.6 million US dollar (in 2013 - 7.4 million US dollar).

 c.
 A subsidiary of the Company, Petra 8 LLC ("Petra"), entered into an agreement with a third party, which is not related to the Company, pursuant to which it will provide various professional services to Petra in connection with the receipt of the approvals and permits that are required for the project.
-Pursuant to the provisions of the agreement, as revised from time-to-time in the supplementary agreements, in consideration of the aforesaid services, Petra 8 will pay an amount that is equal to 2.5% of Petra 8's profit (net) stemming from the project's realisation.
-The consideration will be paid on dates and at rates detailed in the agreement, pursuant to which advances were paid on account of the aforesaid consideration in the amount of approximately US\$4m (according to a mechanism for the settling of accounts that was determined in the agreements), until the financial statements date.
+Pursuant to the provisions of the agreement, as revised from time-to-time in the supplementary agreements, in consideration of the aforesaid services, Petra 8 will pay an amount that is equal to 2.5% of Petra 8's profit (net) stemming from project's realization.
+The consideration will be paid on dates and at rates detailed in the agreement, pursuant to which advances were paid on account of the aforesaid consideration in the amount of approximately 4 million US dollars (according to a mechanism for the settling of accounts that was determined in the agreements), until the financial statements date.